sanj0/salty-engine/README.md

    ./mvnw clean install
    ```

-4. You can now whether use maven to get the lib into the build path of your project (recommended) or use the built JAR directly.
+4. You can now either use maven to get the lib into the build path of your project (recommended) or use the built JAR directly.
    For maven, add the following to your `pom.xml`:

    ```xml